sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 ### Org-visible insights count (Total)

-**Intended purpose:** To track how many insights are visible by more than just te creator of the insight.
+**Intended purpose:** To track how many insights are visible by more than just the creator of the insight.

-**Functional implementation:** TODO
+**Functional implementation:** we pull this out of the organization settings files (but this will change after the migration out of settings files).

 **Other considerations:** We should migrate this ping to use the new database after we finish the settings migration.